FilippoAiraldi/mpcrl-for-ramp-metering/README.md

 ## Launching Simulations

-Training simulations can easily be launched via the command below.
+Training and evaluation simulations can easily be launched via the command below.
 The provided arguments are set to reproduce the same main results found in the paper, assuming there are no discrepancies due to OS, CPU, etc..
 For help about the implications of each different argument, run

 ```bash
 python launch.py --help
 ```

-In what follows, we provide the commands to reproduce the main results in the paper.
+In what follows, we provide the commands to reproduce the main results in the paper, for each type of agent.
 Note that the `runname` variable is used to name the output file, which will be saved under the filename `${runname}.xz`.

-### MPC-based RL Agent
+### MPC-based RL

-To train MPC-based RL agents, run
+Train with

 ```bash
 python launch.py --agent-type=lstdq --gamma=0.98 --update-freq=240 --lr=1.0 --lr-decay=0.925 --max-update=0.3 --replaymem-size=2400 --replaymem-sample=0.5 --replaymem-sample-latest=0.5 --exp-chance=0.5 --exp-strength=0.025 --exp-decay=0.5 --agents=15 --episodes=80 --scenarios=2 --demands-type=random --sym_type=SX --seed=0 --verbose=1 --n_jobs=15 --runname=${runname}
 ```

-### PI-ALINEA Agent (evaluation and fine-tuning)
+### PI-ALINEA

-To evaluate PI-ALINEA agents, run
+Evaluate with

 ```bash
 python launch.py --agent-type=pi-alinea --Kp=32.07353865774536 --Ki=0.5419114131900662 --queue-management --agents=15 --episodes=80 --scenarios=2 --demands-type=random --sym_type=SX --seed=0 --verbose=1 --n_jobs=15 --runname=${runname}